fabel134/metagenomics-workshop/_extras/faq.md

 Anyone who has some experience using the Bash shell can be an effective helper for this workshop.
 Helpers do not need to have experience working with genomics data or the specific command line tools taught in this workshop.

 ### I want to include the optional R lesson.
 Can I do that?
 To ensure a consistent workshop experience for learners and Instructors, all workshops organized by The Carpentries (“centrally-organized workshops”) use our stable, community-tested curriculum.
-The Genomics R lesson is still under development and we cannot guarantee that it will meet our high curricular standards.
+The Metagenomics Workshop Overview is still under development and we cannot guarantee that it will meet our high curricular standards.
 If you are interested in using this lesson in a self-organized workshop, all of our materials are publicly available and licensed CC-BY.
 For information about the difference between centrally-organized and self-organized workshops, and limitations on use of “The Carpentries” brand name and logo, see  the [Teaching and Hosting](https://docs.carpentries.org/topic_folders/hosts_instructors/index.html) section of The Carpentries Handbook.

 ### Does the AWS image location matter?
 Do I need to set up an AMI in a different region if my workshop will be held outside of the Eastern US?

 We have run this workshop in locations across the United States and Europe with no noticeable difference in instance speed.
 If you experience any issues, please [let us know](mailto:team@carpentries.org).

 ### Where can I find more information about this workshop?
-For a full description of this workshop, including what content is covered, and what dataset we use to teach, visit the [Genomics Workshop Overview](https://datacarpentry.org/genomics-workshop/) page.
+For a full description of this workshop, including what content is covered, and what dataset we use to teach, visit the [Metagenomics Workshop Overview](https://nselem.github.io/metagenomics-workshop/) page.

 ## <a id="instructors"></a> Instructors